-Planning a DECT installation for several buildings or for separate parts of buildings requires clarification of the following points:
+Planning a DECT installation for several buildings or for separate parts of buildings requires clarification of the following:

-- Should calls only be possible within the internal rooms or across the whole site, even in the outside area? - ◆ In which area should handover be guaranteed?
+- Should calls only be possible within the internal rooms or across the whole site, even in the outside area? - In which area should handover be guaranteed?

-The cheapest way to connect separate parts of buildings with the PABX is to use separate clusters (subnet).
+The cheapest way to connect separate parts of buildings with the DECT system is to use separate clusters (subnet).
 In this case, only the wiring of the different buildings or building parts via the LAN must be ensured.
-All telephones registered to the PABX can be used everywhere; however, handover is not always possible.
+All phones registered with the DECT system can be used everywhere; handover is not always possible however.